pschanely/CrossHair/README.md

   - Use empty square brackets to assert that the function does not mutate any argument.
 - Declare that your function can validly raise certain exceptions with a comment line like this: `raises: IndexError, ZeroDivisionError`
 - Declare class invariants in the docstring for a class like this: `inv: self.foo < self.bar`
-  - Class invariants apply additional pre- and post-conditions to each checked member function.
+  - Class invariants apply additional pre- and post-conditions to each member function.

 Find examples in the [examples/](https://github.com/pschanely/CrossHair/tree/master/crosshair/examples) directory.